ebilebilli/Django-ToDo-project/README.md

 - **Trash Bin**:
   - Move notes and labels to a trash bin for temporary storage.
   - Restore notes or labels from the trash bin.
-  - Planned automatic cleanup for items in the trash bin after 30 days (using Celery Beat, under development).
+  - The periodic task for cleaning up trash (notes and labels older than 30 days) is defined in the Celery Beat schedule.

 - **RESTful API**:
   - Comprehensive API endpoints for all functionalities.
   - Pagination for note and label lists.